Kikemm11/Sentinel-Hawk/README.md

 Inside this repository you will be provided with:

--The sentinel hawk source code.
+- The sentinel hawk source code.
 - One .txt file named libs.txt with all the needed dependencies to get the project up and running.
 - One .sql file containing the database structure and initial data to connect to the web application ready to be restored.